Enterprise Architecture Assessment Framework: Overview

-While agencies have clearly demonstrated a degree of maturity and competency in developing and using their EAs, EAAF seeks to advance the practice of EA, particularly through the development and use of agency segment architectures, aimed at driving the kinds of government-wide outcomes.
+While agencies have demonstrated a degree of maturity and competency in developing and using their EAs, EAAF seeks to advance the practice of EA, particularly through the development and use of agency segment architectures, aimed at driving the kinds of government-wide outcomes.

-Performance Improvement Lifecycle
+Performance improvement lifecycle

-Government agencies are continually assessing current performance, identifying opportunities for improvement, and translating them into specific actions.
-Enterprise architecture is an integrated management practice that maximizes the use of an agency’s resources to achieve their goals.
+Government agencies assess current performance, identifying opportunities for improvement, and translate them into specific actions.
+Enterprise architecture is an integrated management practice that helps the use of an agency's resources to achieve their goals.
 Architecture describes the pathway from strategic goals and objectives, through investments, to measurable performance improvements for the entire enterprise or a portion.

-Continuous performance improvement is the principal driver connecting EA program staff with key business stakeholders across each phase of the Performance Improvement Lifecycle.
+Continuous performance improvement is the principal driver connecting EA program staff with business stakeholders across each phase of the performance improvement lifecycle.
 Agency Chief Architects and EA program staff: